-.8.2.
+4.8.2.
 Estimates Available for Contingent Facilities

-Upon request of Interconnection Customer, Transmission Provider shall provide the estimated costs of Interconnection Facilities and/or Network Upgrades and estimated in-service completion times of each Contingent Facility identified in the System Impact Study performed pursuant to Section 7.3 of this LGIP, if, and to the extent, Transmission Provider determines that such information is readily available and not commercially sensitive.
+Upon request of Interconnection Customer, Transmission Provider shall provide the estimated costs of Interconnection Facilities and/or Network Upgrades and estimated in-service completion times of each Contingent Facility identified in either the Serial Interconnection System Impact Study performed pursuant to Section 9 or the Definitive Interconnection System Impact Study pursuant to Section 10 of this LGIP, if, and to the extent, Transmission Provider determines that such information is readily available and not commercially sensitive.

-.8.3 Inclusion of Contingent Facilities in LGIA
+4.8.3 Inclusion of Contingent Facilities in LGIA

-Any Contingent Facilities identified for Interconnection Customer at the conclusion of a System Impact Study, performed pursuant to Section 7.3 of this LGIP, will subsequently be included in such Interconnection Customer’s Large Generator Interconnection Agreement, to the extent they are still applicable.
+Any Contingent Facilities identified for Interconnection Customer at the conclusion of either the Serial Interconnection System Impact Study performed pursuant to Section 9 or the Definitive Interconnection System Impact Study pursuant to Section 10 of this LGIP, will subsequently be included in such Interconnection Customer’s Large Generator Interconnection Agreement, to the extent they are still applicable.

-Section .
-Queue Position
+Section 5.
+Queue Position and Queue Processing

-.1 General.
+5.1 Serial Interconnection Study Process Queue Position

-Transmission Provider shall assign a Queue Position based upon the date and time of receipt of the valid Interconnection Request; provided that, if the sole reason an Interconnection Request is not valid is the lack of required information on the application form, and Interconnection Customer provides such information in accordance with Section 3.4.3, then Transmission Provider shall assign Interconnection Customer a Queue Position based on the date the application form was originally filed.
-Moving a Point of Interconnection shall result in a lowering of Queue Position if it is deemed a Material Modification under Section 4.4.3.
+Where the Transmission Provider is administering a Serial Interconnection Study Process, Transmission Provider shall assign a Queue Position based upon the date and time of receipt of the valid Interconnection Request; provided that, if the sole reason an Interconnection Request is not valid is the lack of required information on the application form, and Interconnection Customer provides such information in accordance with Section 4.4.4, then Transmission Provider shall assign Interconnection Customer a Queue Position based on the date the application form was originally filed.
+Moving a Point of Interconnection shall result in a lowering of Queue Position if it is deemed a Material Modification under Section 5.4.

 The Queue Position of each Interconnection Request will be used to determine the order of performing the Interconnection Studies and determination of cost responsibility for the facilities necessary to accommodate the Interconnection Request.
 A higher queued Interconnection Request is one that has been placed "earlier" in the queue in relation to another Interconnection Request that is lower queued.

-At Transmission Provider's option, Interconnection Requests may be studied serially or in clusters for the purpose of the Interconnection System Impact Study.

-Clustering shall be implemented on the basis of Queue Position.
-If Transmission Provider elects to study Interconnection Requests using Clustering, all Interconnection Requests received within a period not to exceed one hundred and eighty (180) Calendar Days, hereinafter referred to as the "Queue Cluster Window" shall be studied together without regard to the nature of the underlying Interconnection Service, whether Energy Resource Interconnection Service or Network Resource Interconnection Service.
-The deadline for completing all Interconnection System Impact Studies for which an Interconnection System Impact Study Agreement has been executed during a Queue Cluster Window shall be in accordance with Section 7.4, for all Interconnection Requests assigned to the same Queue Cluster Window.
-Transmission Provider may study an Interconnection Request separately to the extent warranted by Good Utility Practice based upon the electrical remoteness of the proposed Large Generating Facility.

-Clustering Interconnection System Impact Studies shall be conducted in such a manner to ensure the efficient implementation of the applicable regional transmission expansion plan in light of the Transmission System's capabilities at the time of each study.

-The Queue Cluster Window shall have a fixed time interval based on fixed annual opening and closing dates.
-Any changes to the established Queue Cluster Window interval and opening or closing dates shall be announced with a posting on Transmission Provider's OASIS beginning at least one hundred and eighty (180) Calendar Days in advance of the change and continuing thereafter through the end date of the first Queue Cluster Window that is to be modified.
+5.2 Definitive Interconnection Study Process Queue Position

+Where the Transmission Provider is administering a Definitive Interconnection Study Process, the Transmission Provider shall assign a Queue Position to each Interconnection Request as follows: the Queue Position within the Queue shall be assigned based upon the date and time of receipt of all items required pursuant to the provisions of Section 4.4 during the annual DISIS Request Window described in Section 10.1.
+There is no queue for Informational Interconnection Studies.

+A higher Queue Position assigned to an Interconnection Request is one that has been placed “earlier” in the Queue in relation to another Interconnection Request that is assigned a lower Queue Position.
+All requests studied in a single Cluster shall be considered equally queued but Clusters initiated earlier in time shall be considered to have a higher Queue Position than clusters initiated later.
+The Queue Position of an Interconnection Request shall have no bearing on the allocation of the cost of the shared Network Upgrades and Transmission Provider’s Interconnection Facilities identified in the applicable Cluster study (such costs will be allocated among Interconnection Requests in accordance with Section 10.4).
+Moving a Point of Interconnection shall result in a loss of Queue Position if it is deemed a Material Modification under Section 5.4.

-.3 Transferability of Queue Position.
+5.3 Transferability of Queue Position.

 An Interconnection Customer may transfer its Queue Position to another entity only if such entity acquires the specific Generating Facility identified in the Interconnection Request and the Point of Interconnection does not change.